leodutra/simpleflakes/README.md

 [![david badge][dependencies-badge]][dependencies-url]
 [![david dev badge][dependencies-dev-badge]][dependencies-dev-url]

-**Smart, fast and reliable 64-bit ID generation, in pure JavaScript, for Node.js.**
+**Fast and reliable distributed 64-bit ID generation, in pure JavaScript, for Node.js.**

 Simpleflake is the smartest way to generate a 64-bit + time-ordered + snowflake based ID.
 [See the presentation!](http://akmanalp.com/simpleflake_presentation/)